PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

-Where we collect information on the H&R Block website for other purposes (such as when you locate an H&R Block office online or register a software product with us for warranty purposes, or when you transmit information through our servers), the information that is collected about you will be governed by the "H&R Block Digital Tax Preparation, Online, and Mobile Application Privacy Practices and Principles," which can be found at https://www.hrblock.com/universal/digital_online_mobile_privacy_principles.html.
+Where we collect information on the H&R Block website for other purposes (such as when you locate an H&R Block office online or register a software product with us for warranty purposes, or when you transmit information through our servers), the information that is collected about you will be governed by the "H&R Block Digital Privacy Notice," which can be found at https://www.hrblock.com/universal/digital_online_mobile_privacy_principles.html.

-If you enter into another business with us, our affiliates, or an H&R Block independently-owned, third-party franchisee, including through our nationwide network of offices, we will make you aware of the privacy practices and principles that apply to that particular business or relationship.
+If you enter into another business relationship with us, another H&R Block company, or an H&R Block independently-owned, third-party franchisee, including through our nationwide network of offices, we will make you aware of the privacy practices and principles that apply to that particular business or relationship.

 Special Note to Parents: Because of the nature of the services we provide, we do not market our services to children under the age of 13, nor do we knowingly collect information from children under the age of 13.